Aubagio Patient assistance program

 - Are breastfeeding or planning to breastfeed

-Teriflunomide can reduce blood cells that help you fight infections.
+Teriflunomide decreases the white blood cell count that helps you fight infections.
 This can make it easier for you to get sick.
-You may need blood tests every 6 months while taking Aubagio.
+You may need blood tests every 6 months while receiving Aubagio treatment.
 Your blood pressure will also need to be checked regularly.

 Aubagio may stay in your body for up to 2 years after you have stopped taking it.
 You may need to be treated with other medications to help your body eliminate teriflunomide quickly.